jeff47/monitor_inverters/README.md

 # SolarEdge Inverter Monitor

+# This project is no longer being developed.
+I suggest you look at https://github.com/jeff47/SolaredgeMonitor instead.

 Monitor one or more **SolarEdge** inverters over **Modbus TCP** and optionally via the **SolarEdge Cloud API**.
 This was tested using SolarEdge HD-Wave inverters connected via ethernet.

 This tool detects low or zero production, SafeDC conditions, and inverter faults.